VITA-BORG/f3y-consent/README.md

 #### Example backend configuration

-Email supplied has to be gmail, and the settings need to have been changed to open up the authentication.
+Email supplied has to be gmail, and the settings need to have been changed to [open up the authentication](https://hotter.io/docs/email-accounts/secure-app-gmail/).
 There are four form field types: text, current_date, signature, and checkbox.
 'Type' fields in the db_fields section need to match up with postgres data types.
 You can have more form fields than database fields (so that it it possible to only save unique/important values).
-Set redcap to enabled with the appropriate token/link if the consent forms will correspond to participants in a recap project.
+Set redcap to enabled with the appropriate token/link if the consent forms will correspond to participants in a redcap project.

 ```
 {